 Editor-in-Chief Ananya Prakash Media Director Quinn Whitman

 Analyzing a Material Culture is a five-part special report on socio-economic class at ASL and its implications.
 The report examines classism’s presence at ASL and how it impacts students and the assumptions they have.
-Look out for the next four parts which will be coming out next week.
+Look out for the last part which will be coming out next week.

-Look out for the next two parts of this special report this week.
-Part 4: Social Barriers will be posted on Wednesday, October 24.
+Look out for the last part of this special report.
+Part 5: Financial Aid will be posted on Sunday, October 27.

 GRAPHIC BY QUINN WHITMAN